Stronger limits on hypothetical Yukawa interactions in the 40--8000 nm range

-Presently there is a plethora of extensions to the Standard Model which predict the existence of new bosons or extra dimensions that would lead to Yukawa corrections to Newtonian gravity.
-We have demonstrated that the iso-electronic technique is a powerful tool for constraining these theories.
-We expect that this significant improvement will continue to motivate theoretical work and new experiments in the continued search for new physics.
+This work was performed, in part, at the Center for Nanoscale Materials, a U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences User Facility under Contract No. DE-AC02-06CH11357.
 R.S.D. acknowledges support from the National Science Foundation through Grant PHY-0701636 and from Los Alamos National Laboratory through Contract 49423- 001-07.
 R.S.D. is also indebted to the IUPUI Nanoscale Imaging Center, the IUPUI Integrated Nanosystems Development Institute, and the Indiana University Center for Space Symmetries for financial and technical support.
-The work of E.F. was supported in part by U.S. Department of Energy contract DE-AC02-76ER071428..
+The work of E.F. was supported in part by U.S. Department of Energy contract DE-AC02-76ER071428.